Two mums quit drinking & help other women Thrive

 Lucy and Jen met while completing their Life Coach training in 2019 and instantly clicked.
-They had both been sober for nearly 12 months and quickly realised that they shared an extreme passion for helping other women to break free from the alcohol trap, just as they had.
+They had both been alcohol-free for nearly 12 months and quickly realised that they shared an extreme passion for helping other women to break free from the alcohol trap, just as they had.

 They decided to join forces, and combine all of their knowledge, evidence-based research, strategies and tools to create an online course, accessible to any woman (or person who respects their feminine approach) around the world.

-The course guides its students to build a deep and loving connection with themselves while being fully supported and coached by Jen and Lucy and surrounded by a community of like-minded women, all on the same path.
+The Thrivalist 8-Week course guides its students to build a deep and loving connection with themselves while being fully supported and coached by Jen and Lucy and surrounded by a community of like-minded women, all on the same path.
 Lucy and Jen believe that there is so much magic to be found on the other side of alcohol, if the right process is followed and work is done.

 What they want you to know if you’re concerned about your drinking

 Alcohol abuse has traditionally been seen as a problem for men, but research shows that women’s alcohol consumption is catching up.

 Mummy-wine culture is real.
 Women are actively encouraged (by the Big Alcohol industry and each other!), to drink to take the edge off parenting.
 This is reinforced by memes and merchandise stamped with mantras like “It’s not drinking alone when the kids are home!”.